vosechu/vosechu.github.io/_posts/2023-08-24-tuning-bulkheads-before-deploying-them-to-production.md

 ## The charts you need (and how to read them)

-### Introduction

-Recalling the pseudo-code from above, we've just wrapped our resource and started storing data, so we're on to the next two parts.

-1. Wrap every resource (network request, db, rpc, etc) with a method that sends some data to a timeseries datastore.
-1. Store that data for a couple of weeks.
-1. **Find the longest period of time that doesn't have any obvious incidents or oddities and adjust your time picker to only include that time range.**
-1. **Determine the maximum number of connections that happened in non-incident conditions, and configure your bulkhead/connection pool max to one more than that value.**
-1. (Optional) If possible, find an incident and confirm that this value is _low enough_ that it would catch and incident, but _high enough_ that it doesn't catch any traffic during a slight slowdown.
-1. Update your bulkhead config and use the same charts to monitor that it's working.

 ### Looking at the raw data

-Now that you have that running, execute this query (or something like it) in your timeseries database:
+Now that you have that running, execute the following query (or something like it) in your timeseries database:

 ```sql
 SELECT *